 It didn’t take long.

-I saw him make his way down towards me, always keeping me in sight, his rifle always ready.
+He made his way down towards me, always keeping me in sight, rifle always ready.

 A pro, all right.